Song for a Fifth Child (Babies Don't Keep) by Ruth Hulburt Hamilton

 Ruth’s daughter, Jeremy, remembers well how her mother rocked her and sang with them as children.
 Some of their favorite songs were “The Lake Isle of Innisfree” and “Dark Brown is the River.”

 Ruth was born in Kirksville, Missouri in 1921 and she lived most of her life in Oak Park, Illinois.
 She married when she was 23 and became a mother for the first time at 25.
-Her poem, Song for a Fifth Child, was published in Ladies Home Journal in 1958 and has found a treasured place in the hearts of mothers for generations.
+Her poem, Song for a Fifth Child, was published in Ladies Home Journal in 1958 and has found a treasured place in the hearts of mothers for generations and today it is widely known as Babies Don't Keep.

 It honors the everyday efforts of motherhood.
-It honors the sacred in the mundane and the tensions that pull at us all as mothers.
-Bills, errands and housework will always be there and yet we must rock while we can.
+It honors the sacred in the mundane and the cultural tensions that pull at us all as mothers.
+Bills, errands and housework will always be there so we should savor the precious, short time, we are given with our babies.

 Ruth’s poem has often been misquoted.
 It is published here in its entirety with permission from the author.
 Enjoy.